Introducing Open Context: AI Memory, Portable and Private

 Why does AI feel so forgetful?

-According to the Stack Overflow Developer Survey 2025, 84% of developers now use or plan to use AI tools — up from 76% the year before.
-Yet 46% actively distrust AI output, and 66% cite "solutions that are almost right, but not quite" as their biggest frustration.
+According to the Stack Overflow Developer Survey 2025 (49,000+ respondents across 177 countries), 84% of developers now use or plan to use AI tools, with 51% using them daily — yet trust in AI accuracy has fallen sharply, from 40% in prior years to just 33% today, with 46% actively distrusting AI outputs and only 3% expressing high confidence in AI results.
+66% cite "AI solutions that are almost right, but not quite" as their top frustration.
 The models aren't getting worse.
-The problem is context.
+The problem is context — and the lack of persistent memory across sessions and tools.

 Every conversation starts from zero.
 Claude doesn't know how you prefer to receive feedback.
 ChatGPT doesn't remember that you're building a Rust monorepo.
 Gemini has never heard of the team conventions you spent months explaining to another assistant.
 When you switch tools — or even start a new session — all of that accumulated understanding disappears.